+The Burbank Fire Department celebrated its Centennial in 2013.
 Watch a video of Fire Chief Lenahan talking about the history of the Burbank Fire Department.

-As the City of Burbank continued to grow, a Seagrave Suburbanite 350 gallon per minute pumper was purchased in 1924.
-In 1926, a $50,000 bond was passed for three new fire stations, land acquisition and apparatus for the operation of the fire stations.
-Station 1 was a two-story structure, built at a cost of $12,375, Station 2 at $4,364, and Station 3 at $4,244.
+The City of Burbank was incorporated in 1911, with a population of 500.
+The first record of any volunteer Fire Chief, Chief O.L.
+Bashford, was found in an article in the Burbank Review dated February 23, 1912 and the first paid Fire Chief was Homer Davis in 1923.
 Authorization from the City Council for 14 additional paid firemen on May 31, 1927 brought BFD from a partly paid, mostly volunteer to a paid Fire Department with a holdover of some volunteers.
 The last record of a volunteer responding to a fire was in June 1928.
 BFD reached a milestone in its early history with an almost entirely paid Department, three new stations, and two new pieces of apparatus.